Vince Clarke: Collaborations and other works

 In July 1984, Clarke teamed with Stephen Luscombe of Blancmange, Pandit Dinesh, and Asha Bhosle.
 The group, West India Company, released a four-track, self-titled EP.

 Clarke worked with synth-pop producer Martyn Ware (of Heaven 17 and The Human League) in 1999 as The Clarke & Ware Experiment and released the album Pretentious.
 The duo collaborated again in 2001 for the album Spectrum Pursuit Vehicle, which was created with "3D music technology" specifically designed for listening in headphones.
 That same year also saw the release of the Clarke-produced album Erasure's Vince Clarke, which featured The Peter Pan Effect, an album that he and Eric Radcliffe produced for his long-time friend Robert Marlow.
 Clarke wrote "Let's Get Together" for the pop girl group Girl Authority for their second and final studio album Road Trip (2007).
 The song was originally meant to be for Depeche Mode but was never recorded by them.
 Clarke also co-wrote "What Do I Want from You?" with Freeform Five, for their debut studio album Strangest Things (2005).

 Clarke participated in a 2000 project called Family Fantastic.
 They produced the album Nice!.
 In 2008 Family Fantastic released a second album, entitled Wonderful.
 In 2001, Clarke founded Illustrious Co.
 Ltd. with Martyn Ware, to create new forms of spatialised sound composition using their unique 3D AudioScape system, collaborating with fine artists, educational establishments, the performing arts, live events, corporate clients, and educational settings round the world.
 In 2004, Clarke provided additional music for an episode of Johnny Bravo titled "The Time of My Life".
 This was a collaboration with Richard Butler of the Psychedelic Furs.

 On 21 May 2009, Clarke was awarded with an "Outstanding Song Collection" prize, during the Ivor Novello Awards ceremony of the same day, in recognition of 30 years in the music industry.
 Clarke was featured in the BBC Four documentary Synth Britannia (2009).

 In 2012, Clarke produced a cover of the Depeche Mode song "Fly on the Windscreen" featuring Ane Brun.
 Clarke also did DJ sets in various locations in North America and Europe and also continued his production work of remixing songs for Dido and Chad Valley.

 On 14 July 2015, Clarke announced a collaboration with Jean-Michel Jarre called "Automatic", released as a part of the studio album Electronica 1: The Time Machine on 16 October 2015.
 On 10 June 2016, in collaboration with Paul Hartnoll, Clarke digitally released the album 2 Square on his new record label, VeryRecords.

 Since 2017, Clarke has hosted The Synthesizer Show with VeryRecords artist Reed Hays on Maker Park Radio, a non-profit community streaming radio station from Staten Island, New York.
 Clarke's first solo album called Songs of Silence was released on 17 November 2023.

+In 2026, Clarke joined forces with Blancmange's Neil Arthur and electronic musician Benge to form the supergroup Doublespeak.
+The trio released their self-titled debut album on 29 May.